pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONhst/readme.md

   <tr>
   <td><b>Table number correction</b></td>
   <td>
-  The default typically works well because the table + longtable combination causes the counter to overcount by one, so -1 performs the appropriate   correction.
-But ocassionally, the counter gets screwed up and needs manual intervention, so here's how to apply a correction:
+  The default typically works well because the table + longtable combination causes the counter to<br>
+  overcount by one, so -1 performs the appropriate   correction.
+But ocassionally, the counter gets<br>
+  screwed up and needs manual intervention, so here's how to apply a correction:
   <pre><code>
-  \def\TaskAddCounter{<mark>-1</mark>}          % corrects table number messed up by table,longtable combination)
+  \def\TaskAddCounter{<mark>-1</mark>}      % additive correction to table number
   </code></pre>
   </td>
   </tr>